KDCube is built around apps

 Storage tiers diagram

-Storage Tiers Three storage tiers available to bundles: cloud object storage, local filesystem, and Redis cache ☁️ Cloud Storage BundleArtifactStorage file:// or s3:// Survives restarts & scaling Per tenant / project / bundle Read/write arbitrary keys CB_BUNDLE_STORAGE_URL 📁 Local FS (Shared) bundle_storage_root() BUNDLE_STORAGE_ROOT env Per bundle version namespace Knowledge indexes, caches EFS in production pathlib.Path (filesystem) ⚡ Redis Cache self.kv_cache / self.redis In-memory, fast Bundle props & config Session state, rate limits Pub/sub for bundle updates aioredis client
+Storage Tiers Three app storage contracts: the neutral artifact storage API, the scoped filesystem root, and Redis cache Artifact Storage API BundleArtifactStorage file:// or s3:// Survives restarts & scaling Per tenant / project / bundle Read/write arbitrary keys CB_BUNDLE_STORAGE_URL Filesystem Root bundle_storage_root() descriptor-resolved stable root tenant / project / app id Knowledge indexes, caches local or mounted shared filesystem pathlib.Path (filesystem) ⚡ Redis Cache self.kv_cache / self.redis In-memory, fast derived config cache Session state, rate limits Pub/sub for bundle updates aioredis client

 Cloud Storage (BundleArtifactStorage)